CapitalJ15/Getting_and_Cleaning_Data/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autoregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between two vectors.
+mad(): Median absolute deviation
+max(): Largest value in array
+min(): Smallest value in array
+sma(): Signal magnitude area
+energy(): Energy measure.
+Sum of the squares divided by the number of values.
+iqr(): Interquartile range
+entropy(): Signal entropy
+arCoeff(): Autoregresion coefficients with Burg order equal to 4
+correlation(): correlation coefficient between two signals
+maxInds(): index of the frequency component with largest magnitude
+meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+skewness(): skewness of the frequency domain signal
+kurtosis(): kurtosis of the frequency domain signal
+bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+angle(): Angle between two vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean
 tBodyAccMean
 tBodyAccJerkMean
 tBodyGyroMean
 tBodyGyroJerkMean

 The complete list of variable names for each feature vector can be found in Section 9 below.

-7. VARIABLES & DATA TRANSFORMATIONS FOR COURSE PROJECT
+###**7.
+VARIABLES & DATA TRANSFORMATIONS FOR COURSE PROJECT**

 After loading the three test datasets and the three training datasets (see Section 2 above) into R, the files were combined to make three datasets of 10,299 rows each: